-The Conservation Authority whose jurisdiction the study area falls under is the Otonabee Region Conservation Authority (ORCA).
-Under the Conservation Authorities Act, Ontario Regulations 167/06 Development, Interference with Wetlands and Alterations to Shorelines and Watercourses is applicable.
-A permit is required from ORCA for regulated areas to complete any works that are within 30 m of an unevaluated wetland or within 30 m of a watercourse or waterbody.
+The study area is located with the regulated lands of the Otonabee Region Conservation Authority (ORCA).
+Under the Conservation Authorities Act, Ontario Regulations 167/06 Development, Interference with Wetlands and Alterations to Shorelines and Watercourses applies to the proposed development.
+A permit is required from ORCA for development that is within 30 m of an unevaluated wetland or within 30 m of a watercourse or waterbody.